The Best Cenotes in Cancun You Must Visit in 2024

 Price: 30 pesos

 Cenote Samula is easily reached from Valladolid by either car, taxi or even bicycle.
 Cenote Samula is located right next to cenotes Xke’Ken, in fact, they are on the same complex.
+I have to say this is one of the best cenotes in Yucatan so definitely try to visit if you can.

 You can buy tickets for one or the other but I would definitely recommend both if you have the time.
 Cenote Samula is a cave cenote with a small hole at the top that lets light in in different directions throughout the day.